canardleteer/quickly-explore-rs/book/src/10-05-cargo-clippy.md

     Finished dev [unoptimized + debuginfo] target(s) in 0.09s
 ```

 Oh yeah, I guess we aren't using `name`.
-Go ahead and delete that line, or
+Go ahead and: delete that line, or
 follow the linters suggestion of prefixing it with an underscore if you want
 to use it for something else.

-There are 4 other options, which would be to disable linting of that specific rule (`unused_variables`) for:
+There are 4 other options, which would be to disable linting of that specific
+rule (`unused_variables`) for:

 - That line
 - That function